 There is some debate among researchers about whether or not people can consider coconut oil a healthful addition to the diet.

 Many people believe that coconut oil is a healthful fat that benefits heart health.
 These

 Some commercial websites say that coconut oil behaves differently than other oils that contain high levels of saturated fats.
 They

 These medium-chain fatty acids are healthful because the body digests and absorbs them more quickly than long-chain fatty acids.
 This makes them a better energy source than long-chain triglycerides.

 However, coconut oil contains mostly lauric acid, which acts like a long-chain triglyceride and does not have the same healthful benefits as medium-chain triglycerides.

-In two studies on the effects of coconut oil vs. vegetable oil, researchers observed that coconut oil increased the levels of LDL cholesterol in comparison with safflower oil and olive oil.
+In a review of studies on the effects of coconut oil vs. vegetable oil, researchers

 Olive oil has a more favorable fatty acid profile.
 Olive oil has a very high level of monounsaturated fats.